andymcmillan/andymcmillan/refresharchive.md

 # Refresh Belfast Archive

-A full list of every presentation and speaker in the 5 year run of Refresh Belfast
+A full list of every presentation and speaker in the 5 year run of Refresh Belfast.

 ## 2009

 ### Monday 20th April
-* Developer-fu & Mad Productivity Skills for Designers
+#### Developer-fu & Mad Productivity Skills for Designers
-* David Rice
+David Rice

 ### Monday 18th May
 Designing With Visual Language